rehfeldchris/cmpe277/README.md

 Build Instructions:

 Note that there's 2 sub-projects in our git repo:
-1) android - our android app project/client
+1. android - our android app project/client
-2) server - our api server that the app interacts with
+2. server - our api server that the app interacts with (Prodution url: https://srkarra.com:444/